scu-zjz/IMDLBenCo-doc/docs/guide/quickstart/0_dataprepare.md

        ......
    ]
    ```
-   Here, "Negative" represents a completely black mask, indicating a fully authentic image, so no path needs to be provided.
+   Where "Negative" indicates a completely black mask, i.e., a completely real image, so there is no need to input the path.

-2. `ManiDataset`: Provide the path to a folder containing two subfolders, `Tp` and `Gt`.
-BenCo will automatically read the images from `Tp` and the corresponding masks from `Gt`, pairing them based on the alphabetical order of file names as returned by `os.listdir()`.
-Typically, the default CASIA dataset is organized in this format.
-You can refer to the [sample folder in IML-ViT](https://github.com/SunnyHaze/IML-ViT/tree/main/images/sample_iml_dataset).

-3. `BalancedDataset`: Provide the path to a JSON file specifically used to organize the datasets for the [CAT-Net](https://openaccess.thecvf.com/content/WACV2021/html/Kwon_CAT-Net_Compression_Artifact_Tracing_Network_for_Detection_and_Localization_of_WACV_2021_paper.html) and [TruFor](https://openaccess.thecvf.com/content/CVPR2023/html/Guillaro_TruFor_Leveraging_All-Round_Clues_for_Trustworthy_Image_Forgery_Detection_and_CVPR_2023_paper.html) protocols.
+3. `BalancedDataset`, pass in a JSON file path, used to organize and generate multiple sub-datasets, and sample from these sub-datasets when used.
+Specifically for organizing the protocols used in [CAT-Net](https://openaccess.thecvf.com/content/WACV2021/html/Kwon_CAT-Net_Compression_Artifact_Tracing_Network_for_Detection_and_Localization_of_WACV_2021_paper.html) and [TruFor](https://openaccess.thecvf.com/content/CVPR2023/html/Guillaro_TruFor_Leveraging_All-Round_Clues_for_Trustworthy_Image_Forgery_Detection_and_CVPR_2023_paper.html).
-   1. Protocol definition: Protocol-CAT uses nine large datasets for training, but in each epoch, only 1,800 images are randomly sampled from each dataset to form a dataset of 16,200 images for training.
+   1. Specific protocol definition: Protocol-CAT uses 9 large datasets for training, but only randomly samples 1800 images from each dataset to form a 16200-image dataset for training in each Epoch.
-   2. JSON format:
+   2. Json organization form:
     ```JSON
     [
        [
            "ManiDataset",
            "/mnt/data0/public_datasets/IML/CASIA2.0"
        ],
        [
            "JsonDataset",
            "/mnt/data0/public_datasets/IML/FantasticReality_v1/FantasticReality.json"
        ],
        [
            "ManiDataset",
            "/mnt/data0/public_datasets/IML/IMD_20_1024"
        ],
        [
             "JsonDataset",
             "/mnt/data0/public_datasets/IML/compRAISE/compRAISE_1024_list.json"
       ],
        [
            "JsonDataset",
            "/mnt/data0/public_datasets/IML/tampCOCO/sp_COCO_list.json"
        ],
        [
            "JsonDataset",
            "/mnt/data0/public_datasets/IML/tampCOCO/cm_COCO_list.json"
        ],
        [
            "JsonDataset",
            "/mnt/data0/public_datasets/IML/tampCOCO/bcm_COCO_list.json"
        ],
        [
            "JsonDataset",
            "/mnt/data0/public_datasets/IML/tampCOCO/bcmc_COCO_list.json"
        ]
     ]
     ```
-      This two-dimensional array represents a list of datasets, where each row corresponds to a dataset.
-The first column specifies the dataset class type as a string, and the second column provides the path to that dataset.
+    A two-dimensional array, each row represents a dataset, the first column represents the string of the dataset Class type used (read the corresponding dataset according to the organization method of `ManiDataset` or `JsonDataset`), and the second column is the path of the dataset that needs to be read for this type.

-After organizing the required datasets as needed, you can proceed to reproduce models or implement your own models.
+Organize the datasets needed according to the requirements, and then you can start considering reproducing the model or implementing your own model.

-Except for the protocol, pre-processing is also needed to speed up the training.
+In addition to the format to be noted, to improve the speed of training and testing, it is also necessary to perform necessary preprocessing on the images.

-## Preprocessing High-Resolution Images
+## Preprocessing for High-Resolution Images
-Some datasets come with very high resolutions by default.
-For example, the NIST16 dataset and the compRAISE dataset in CAT-Protocol includes images with resolutions as high as 4000x4000.
-Directly reading these datasets during training can lead to an extremely high I/O load, especially when used as training data.
+Some datasets have very high resolutions, such as the NIST16 and compRAISE datasets in the CAT-Protocol, which contain 4000x4000 images.
+These datasets, if directly read during training, will bring a very high I/O burden.
+Especially when used as training datasets.

-Therefore, we highly recommend resizing these images to a smaller size in advance, such as reducing the longer edge to 1024 while maintaining the aspect ratio.
-Otherwise, the training speed may be significantly slowed down.
-Please refer to [IMDL-BenCo issue #40](https://github.com/scu-zjz/IMDLBenCo/issues/40).
+So we particularly recommend resizing the images to a smaller size in advance when using these datasets, such as reducing to a long side equal to 1024 while maintaining the aspect ratio.
+Otherwise, the training speed may be greatly slowed down, please refer to [IMDL-BenCo issue #40](https://github.com/scu-zjz/IMDLBenCo/issues/40).

-We provide a multithreaded image resizing code here, which can efficiently convert all images in a directory to the desired resolution using a thread pool:
+We provide a Resize code based on a thread pool here, which can efficiently convert all images in a path to the desired resolution through multi-threading:
 ```python
 import os
 from PIL import Image